Tech & Gadgets

 Another technology method that helps to increase efficiency and safety is computerized monitoring.

-This technology allows the slaughterhouse workers to see, specifically, what is happening at any given time.
+The slaughterhouse workers can use this technology to see, specifically, what is happening at any given time.

 It can also monitor the movement of animals and the flow of blood through a slaughterhouse, which can help them to avoid accidents.
 Computerized meat inspection systems can also help to ensure that each animal is inspected humanely.